 How do our estimates about the impact of monetary policy in emerging markets compare to those for advanced economies?
 Bauer and Swanson (2023b) provide a comprehensive recent analysis of monetary transmission based on US data.
-Our estimates closely resemble their results, indicating that monetary policy affects macroeconomic conditions similarly in both emerging markets and advanced economies.
-In the US, industrial production reaches a peak contraction after about 8 months, exactly in line with our results.
+Our estimates are broadly consistent with their results.
+In the US, industrial production reaches a peak

-$^{^{18}}$ IV analyses of monetary policy transmission in the literature often suffer from weak instruments.
+&lt;sup>22IV analyses of monetary policy transmission in the literature often suffer from weak instruments.
 This is not the case in our study.
 Figure B.1 reports the effective F-statistic for weak instruments of Montiel Olea and Pflueger (2013) from the first stage of the IV estimations, as recommended by Andrews, Stock and Sun (2018).
 The reported critical value corresponds to the rule of thumb of 10 and the critical value from Montiel Olea and Pflueger (2013), which allows testing the null hypothesis that the Nagar bias is 10 percent larger relative to a worst-case benchmark.